 Info

-Component is still under developpement.
-Please feel free to test and send your feed back.
-Some stuff could change anytime (URI for example).
+This component is still under development.
+Please feel free to test it and send your feedback.
+Some aspects may change at any time (such as the URI format).

 $> git clone https://github.com/camel-labs/camel-labs.git

-You need to compile Accelerometer part program Accel2MQTT to iot/components/camel-pi4j/src/main/java/com/github/camellabs/component/pi4j directory
+You need to compile the Accelerometer part program Accel2MQTT in the iot/components/camel-pi4j/src/main/java/com/github/camellabs/component/pi4j directory:

-You need to compile LCD part program MQTT2LCD to iot/components/camel-pi4j/src/main/java/com/github/camellabs/component/pi4j directory
+You need to compile the LCD part program MQTT2LCD in the iot/components/camel-pi4j/src/main/java/com/github/camellabs/component/pi4j directory:

 $> mvn package -Dmaven.test.skip=true -P CopyDependencyforLab

-Copy jar and dependencies files to your two Raspberry Pi devices.
+Copy JAR and dependency files to your two Raspberry Pi devices:

 $> ssh ${PI_USER}@${PI_HOST_ACCEL} 'mkdir -p /home/pi/camel'